edgeandnode/amp-demo/README.md

 **Derived Tables** (optional custom SQL in `amp.config.ts`):

 - Purpose: Store pre-transformed blockchain data for complex queries.
 Use when you need subsecond query latency on complex joins or computations.
-- Example of a simple custom SQL statement generating a derived table in `amp.config.extended-example.ts`.
+- See [Creating a Derived Dataset](#creating-a-derived-dataset) section below for a complete example.
 - Current caveats:
   - Can only query tables from **amp.config.ts dependencies** (e.g., `anvil.blocks`, `anvil.logs`)
   - Cannot reference other tables in the same dataset (no self-referencing)